 Especially since a new law went into effect on July 1, 2013, most of our clients who have needed to file a Chapter 7 “straight bankruptcy” have been able to do so without any concern about losing anything they own to the bankruptcy trustee (and thus to their creditors).
 That’s because every they owned was protected, or “exempt.”

 The available exemptions were significantly broadened as of July of 2013 because at that point the State of Oregon allowed people filing bankruptcy here to use the federal set of exemptions that are in the Bankruptcy Code, not just the Oregon exemptions as had been the case before then.
 The federal exemptions are generally more generous and flexible, making it more likely that our clients’ assets would be fully protected.
-(See our blog post from last year, New Oregon Law Makes Filing Bankruptcy Even Simpler and Safer, and several others on that new law posted immediately after that one.)

 But Sometimes Something is Still Not Protected